-College is a huge change.
-Classes are harder.
+College is a huge change: The classes are harder.
 You're on your own.
 Your surroundings are new.
 Your friends are different.
-Your parents may be far away.
+Your family may be far away.

-If you need help staying positive, seek out friends, a counselor or even a online outlet that resonates with you and lifts you up.
+If you need help staying positive, seek out friends, a counselor, or even an online outlet that resonates with you and lifts you up.